jaantollander/masters-thesis/content/30_jobstats.md

 # Collecting usage statistics with Lustre Jobstats
 ## Overview
-In section \ref{lustre-parallel-file-system}, we described Lustre parallel file system and in section \ref{puhti-cluster-at-csc}, we described the Puhti cluster.
+We described the architecture of the Lustre parallel file system in Section \ref{lustre-parallel-file-system}.
+Now, we focus on enabling the monitoring in Lustre with Jobstats, covering important settings for Jobstats, the kinds of statistics it tracks, how to query them, and the format of the query output.
+We also explain issues we encountered using the Jobstats, such as missing and broken identifiers.
+We explain these in the context of the Puhti cluster described in Section \ref{puhti-cluster-at-csc}.

+Due to the issues we found, we recommend experimenting with the settings, recording large raw dumps of the statistics, and analyzing them offline before building a more complex monitoring system.

+TODO: *describe previous works that used Jobstats for monitoring*

+## Setting identifier format for entries
-We can configure Lustre to collect file system usage statistics with *Lustre Jobstats*, as explained in the section 12.2 of Lustre manual [@lustredocs, sec.
+We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter as explained in the *Lustre Manual* [@lustredocs, sec.
 12.2].
-Jobstats keeps counters of various statistics of file system-related system calls.

-## Setting identifier format for entries
-We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter.
 We can use the following format codes.

 - `%e` for *executable name*.
 - `%h` for *fully-qualified hostname*.
-- `%H` for short hostname aka *nodename*, that is, `%h` such that everything after the first dot (`.`) is removed.
+- `%H` for *short hostname* aka *nodename*, that is, the fully-qualified hostname such that everything after the first dot including the dot is removed.
 - `%j` for *Job ID* from environment variable specified by `jobid_var` setting.
 - `%u` for *User ID* number.
 - `%g` for *Group ID* number.